DBSCAN: Optimal Rates For Density Based Clustering: Densities with Gaps

 \section{Densities with Gaps}

-In this final section we investigate the properties of DBSCAN-based cluster tree estimators when the underlying density $p$ is no longer continuous but exhibit instead a jump discontinuity, so that, for all values of $\lambda$ in a given interval of length $\epsilon$, the upper level sets $\{ p\ge \lambda\}$ do not change.
-The value of $\epsilon$ is referred to as the gap size.
-See \Cref{fig:gapexample} for examples. \\ \\ We formally define the notion of density gap below. \begin{definition} A Lebesgue density $p$ in $\mathbb{R}^d$ is said to have a gap of size $\epsilon>0$ at level $\lambda_* > 0$ when
+We now consider the particular scenario where the density $p$ exhibiting a jump discontinuity in such a way that, for all levels $\lambda$ in a given interval of length $\epsilon$, the upper level sets $\{ x \colon p(x) \ge \lambda\}$ do not change.
+The value of $\epsilon$ is referred to as the {\it gap size.} We provide a formal definition next, which we formulate within the general measure-theoretic language of \cite{steinwart:15} since the underlying densities are not continuous.
+We recall that $\mathcal{L}$ denotes the Lebesgue measure on $\mathbb{R}^d$.